 When the grid goes down, life changes.

-One of the key areas it pays to wire is alternative fuels, such as biodiesel, because it can be used as fuel in a diesel engine and as a primary source of fuel for generators at a remote bugout location or refuge.
+One of the key skills it pays to acquire is learning how to make alternative fuels, such as biodiesel, because it can be used as fuel in a diesel engine and as a primary source of fuel for generators at a remote bugout location or refuge.
 It also has a number of other uses, including as fuel for your oil-fired heaters and lamps.

 Not only does biodiesel have multiple uses, it is also one of the easier types of alternative fuels to make because of the simple process involved and the ready availability of the source materials.